 The trip starts in Porto with a visit to the port wine lodges in Vila Nova de Gaia (the first of many wine tastings).
 Sandeman’s and Croft’s are two of the best well-known, but there are various guided tours to the eighteenth-century warehouses of Vila Nova de Gaia, across the river from Porto.

-Make sure you don’t miss out on the medieval charm of Porto’s Ribeira district.
+Don’t miss out on the medieval charm of Porto’s Ribeira district.
 Here are some suggestions of local restaurants:

 - DOP (Palácio das Artes, Largo de S. Domingos, 18): Chef Rui Paula explores the classic flavours of the Portuguese cuisine.

 A visit to Porto should include a cruise upriver on a rabelo, the traditional wooden boats once used to transport the port wine barrels from the mountainous Douro valley down the river to the lodges of Vila Nova de Gaia.
 There are pick up points either at Cais da Estiva in Porto or across the river in Vila Nova de Gaia (close to the port wine lodges).
-The ticket costs about €12.50 per person for a 50 minute trip.
+The ticket costs about €12.50 per person for a 50-minute trip.

 Where to Stay